metio/pasejo/tests/cmd/completion/pasejo-completion-powershell.md

     $completions = @(switch ($command) {
         'pasejo' {
-            [CompletionResult]::new('-s', '-s', [CompletionResultType]::ParameterName, 'Optional name of store to use.
-Defaults to the first store defined in the local user configuration')
-            [CompletionResult]::new('--store', '--store', [CompletionResultType]::ParameterName, 'Optional name of store to use.
-Defaults to the first store defined in the local user configuration')
             [CompletionResult]::new('-h', '-h', [CompletionResultType]::ParameterName, 'Print help')
             [CompletionResult]::new('--help', '--help', [CompletionResultType]::ParameterName, 'Print help')
             [CompletionResult]::new('completion', 'completion', [CompletionResultType]::ParameterValue, 'Generate shell completions')